What we are doing together

 Empowering people with hands-on support

-On Safer Internet Day 2018, working with Internet Matters, EE trained thousands of frontline employees across over 600 retail outlets, preparing them to offer support on safety features on devices and parental controls as well as directing customers to resources to help tackle difficult subjects like cyberbullying.
+In addition to these online resources, BT and Internet Matters continue to collaborate on staff initiatives and upskilling.
+On Safer Internet Day 2018, working with Internet Matters, EE trained thousands of frontline employees at over 600 retail outlets, preparing them to offer support on safety features on devices and parental controls.

 Utilising controls and tech tools